 Things to do in Japan in December

 In December, month of annual celebrations, Japan dresses up with many nocturnal lights, pleasing both children and adults.
-When students finish their second trimester exams, Japanese companies organize their end-of-the-year dinner, called bonenkai, which mostly consists of gathering with colleagues in izakaya pubs to drink.
+When students finish their second term exams, Japanese companies organize their end-of-the-year party, called bonenkai, which mostly consists of gathering with colleagues in izakaya pubs to drink.

 The end of the year has one of the lowest tourist attendances.
 Most tourists during this period are families coming to spend an enchanting and unique Christmas.
 You can also find groups of young adults coming to celebrate New Year’s Eve.